tshepang/blog/content/floss-i-use-a-lot.md

 - __Debian__: my primary OS, also my favorite
 - __Android__: for all my mobile needs
-- __fish__:
+- __fish__: a superior command completion system, and overall better usability
-  compared to mighty Bash, it is far more pretty, and has a far better command completion system
 - [zellij]: pleasant terminal multiplexer
 - [Alacritty]
 - [wezterm] (only on work machine)